Victoria Crowned Pigeon Facts

 The body itself most often presents a deep gray-blue in color, and a small black mask-like feature also appears on the face.
 The wings display a lighter shade of blue, with conspicuous maroon colored tips.
 The bird displays no noticeable degree of sexual dimorphism.

 - Class: Aves

 - Order: Columbiformes

 - Family: Columbidae

 Victoria Crowned Pigeon Distribution, Habitat, and Ecology

 Like numerous other species, the magnificent Victoria Crowned Pigeon only inhabits a very limited area.
 In its case, that area mainly consists of the northern sections of New Guinea, near Australia.
 However, it also inhabits a few small neighboring islands.

-Yet, even there this fabulous bird usually only appears on specific habitat types within the region.
-These mainly include areas of lowlands and swamp forests.
-It will also sometimes appear in regions of sago forests.
+Even within this already limited range, this fabulous bird usually only appears on specific habitat types within the region.
+These mainly include areas of lowlands and swamp forests, but the bird will also sometimes appear in regions of sago forests.

-In addition, it most commonly lives near or at sea level.
-Yet, individuals will occasionally appear at altitudes of as much as 3,000 ft (914 m).
-However, these usually have only ventured to the area temporarily.
+Interestingly, it also most commonly lives either near or at approximate sea level.
+Some individuals, though, will occasionally appear at altitudes of as much as 3,000 ft (914 m).
+These specimens, though, usually have only ventured to the area temporarily.

-Although it primarily eats fruit, it will also feed on small invertebrates and seeds on occasion.
+Although it primarily eats fruit, it also feeds on small invertebrates and seeds on occasion.
 Its favorite fruit consists of figs, though it will consume other fruit if readily available.
 Seeds and invertebrates it consumes opportunistically, with no noticeable preference.